 - Be extra cautious when driving in bad weather conditions: Snow, heavy rainfall, strong winds, and fog can all lead to serious accidents when drivers do not exercise extra caution.
 What might usually be considered safe driving during good weather conditions might not be safe when the roadways are slippery due to rainfall, so you will likely have to reduce your speed, increase the distance between you and the driver ahead of you, and drive carefully through curves.
 If possible, avoid driving in bad weather altogether until conditions improve.

 - Be a defensive driver: Aggressive drivers are often most prone to experiencing accidents compared to those who drive defensively.
 What is a defensive driver?
 Maintaining safe distances between vehicles, driving at a safe speed, and remaining calm in heavy traffic are all characteristics of a defensive driver.

 - Avoid the presence of distractions: Regardless of what is going on around you, it is imperative that you always keep your focus on the road and the task at hand – driving.
 Engaging in any activity that divides your attention, such as using a mobile device, eating, grooming, listening to loud music, or reaching for something in your vehicle can all contribute to the occurrence of an accident.

 - Never drive when you are drowsy: Fatigued driving is almost as dangerous as driving while intoxicated, so make sure you are well-rested before you get behind the wheel.
 You should also avoid taking any medications that can potentially make you drowsy or impair your vision and ability to drive.

 Car Accident Attorney in Phoenix

-Get started on your case today and contact our office at (623) 207-1555 to request your free initial case evaluation.
+Begin your case today and contact our office at (623) 207-1555 to schedule a free case evaluation.